TysonStanley/autoscore/README.md

 ### Learn More

 Peer-reviewed publications and further tutorials are forthcoming.
-For more information, contact Tyson S. Barrett (<t.barrett@aggiemail.usu.edu>).
+For more information, contact <autoscorehelp@gmail.com>.